DiazepamReturn to Diazepam overview

 - Using heroin or methadone with diazepam will increase their combined sedative effects.
 You could go into a very deep sleep where you do not breathe properly and have difficulty waking up.

-- Using cocaine or other stimulants (like ecstasy, amphetamines, MDA, 6-APB) with diazepam can lead to over-sedation.
+- Using cocaine or other stimulants (like ecstasy, amphetamines, MDA, 6-APB) with diazepam is likely to lead to a reduced stimulant effect.

 Stopping diazepam quickly may cause withdrawal symptoms